kidkych/image-segmentation-keras-fork/README.md

 plt.imshow(out)
 ```

-A model can also have weights loaded, and then continue to be trained after.
+A model can also have weights loaded, and then be trained after.
-This is useful when you have a prolonged train job and your code or computer
+This is useful when you have a prolonged training job and your code or computer
 errors out before all epochs are complete.

 ## Usage via command line
 You can also use the tool just using command line.
 Examples are provided below, run `python -m keras_segmentation -h`
 to see all possible arguments and options.

-Note that sets of arguments enclosed in `[...]`
+Note that sets of arguments enclosed in `[...]` are optional.
+Sets of arguments enclosed in `(...)` are required.
-are optional, sets of arguments enclosed in `(...)` are required, and set of arguments enclosed in `[(...)]` are
+Sets of arguments enclosed in `[(...)]` are optional, but if you wish to use them, ALL arguments enclosed in that
-optional, but if you wish to use them, ALL arguments enclosed in that set of `[(...)]` are required.
+set of `[(...)]` are required.

 To train or predict using a different model, replace `resnet50_segnet` with another model from the
 first column of the table above.